jackbug30/eBikes/index.md

 # Building Your Own Electric Bicycle

-This is a DIY project to upgrade a normal bicycle to an electric one in an inexspensive and simple way.
+This is a DIY project to upgrade a normal bicycle to an electric one in an inexpensive and simple way.
 It follows the progress and various approaches used to design an e-bike in the hope that others can gain useful info from it.

 ## Audience